eramons/techblog/content/post/kubernetes_cluster.md

 W0321 15:16:13.145003   25354 validation.go:28] Cannot validate kubelet config - no validator is available
 4w2xrh.i1phnkxkzz7ja5fi
 ```

-###  Infrastructure as code
-I would like to have the whole process scripted and/or described in yaml files and these pushed to github, so the environment can be set up at any time.

 ## References and useful or interesting links: